Pumpkin Protein Balls

 • Oat flour.
 Also known as ground-up rolled oats or instant oats.
 If you want some texture to your protein balls, swap out half of it with instant oatmeal.

 • Coconut flour.
-A high fiber and low carb flour that works well for energy balls and bites because they absorb so much moisture which in turn, yields a soft and cakey texture.
+A high fiber and low carb flour that works well for energy balls and bites because they absorb so much moisture, which, in turn, yields a soft and cakey texture.

 • Protein powder.
 I like to use a vanilla protein powder because it has some extra sweetness in it, but unflavored protein works well, too.
 In terms of what kind of protein powder, I always recommend casein, brown rice, or pea protein powders.